Contracts

 Tenancy Agreements

-Every landlord should offer you a tenancy agreement (contract).
-Manchester Student Homes accredited landlords should give you at least 24 hours to read the contract in full.
-There is plenty of student accommodation in Manchester so please do not feel under pressure to sign a contract straight away.
+Every landlord should provide you with a tenancy agreement (contract).
+If your landlord is accredited by Manchester Student Homes, they should give you at least 24 hours to read the contract in full before you sign it.
+There is a wide range of student accommodation available in Manchester, so you should not feel pressured to sign a contract straight away.

 Top